Understanding Health Fragility and Stability Margins

 - during dietary shifts or gut instability

-These conditions reveal where your buffering capacity is lowest.
+These conditions can show where buffering capacity may be lowest.

-These are early indicators that your system is slipping:
+These are early indicators that stability may be slipping:

 - increased sensory sensitivity